Debangshu-Chakraborty/progressbar-c/README.md

 ## Usage

-Call the function showProgressbar to show a progressbar on screen.
+Include the header file and all the function showProgressbar to show a progressbar on screen.
-Call the function from the first line of the body of the loop and send the current iteration number and total number of iterations desired foreground and background color as parameters.
+Call the function from the last line of the body of the loop and send the current iteration number and total number of iterations desired foreground and background color as parameters.

 ```c
 #include<stdio.h>